cyberrob/cyberrob.github.io/_posts/2021-06-11-mute-unmute-mac.md

 ---
 author: robertwang
 layout: post
-title:  "Mute/ Unmute Mic on Mac"
+title:  "Quickly mute and unmute mic on Mac"
 date:   2021-06-11

 ---

-During #WFH , are you sick of constantly mute and unmute your microphone?
-Find mute button in app after app? #MicrosoftTeams ? #GoogleMeet ? #CiscoWebEx ?
+During #pandemic you’re #WFH , are you sick of constantly mute and unmute your microphone in the meeting?
+Keep looking for mute button in app after app? #MicrosoftTeams ?
+Or #GoogleMeet ? #CiscoWebEx ?

 Don’t bother anymore.
 Here’s a quick setup then you’re ONE hotkey away from mute or unmute your microphone **across entire Mac**.